Victor Margolin: Career

 At the University of Illinois Margolin helped to found the academic design journal, Design Issues, which began publication in 1984.
 He became the founding editor and later a member of the editorial board.
 He edited or co-edited a series of anthologies of articles from the journal: Design Discourse (1987), The Idea of Design (1995), and The Designed World: Images, Objects, Environments (2010).
 He also co-edited a collection of essays originating in a conference in Chicago in 1990, Discovering Design: Explorations in Design Studies (1995).
-In 1997 he published The Struggle for Utopia: Rodchenko, Lissitzky, Moholy-Nagy, 1917-1946, and in 2002 a volume of his own essays, The Politics of the Artificial: Essays on Design and Design Studies.
+In 1997 he published The Struggle for Utopia: Rodchenko, Lissitzky, Moholy-Nagy, 1917–1946, and in 2002 a volume of his own essays, The Politics of the Artificial: Essays on Design and Design Studies.
 The title of this volume was a polemical play on Herbert Simon's 1969 The Sciences of the Artificial (which had a very influential role within design research and design science).

 Margolin's work was interdisciplinary, crossing between fields of design history, design studies and design research, and extending into issues of sustainability and globalisation.
 In 1992 he initiated a debate on the interaction between design history and design research when he argued in the journal Design Studies for the incorporation of design history within design research.
 This led to a special issue of Design Issues in 1995, debating the role and nature of design history.
 He also explored and promoted socially responsible design, for example drawing on the literature of social work in an article written with his wife, Sylvia Margolin (a social worker), proposing a 'social model' of design practice, in contradistinction to the dominant 'market model'.

 In the 2000s Margolin began work on a magnum opus, a comprehensive three-volume World History of Design with an international and multi-cultural perspective.
 The first two volumes were published in 2015, with the third volume remaining uncompleted.

 Margolin had a broad view of art, and in his university office he kept a Museum of Corn-temporary Art, a collection of tourist souvenirs and suchlike popular-art ephemera.
 In 2002 he published a catalogue of the museum, Culture is Everywhere, in collaboration with the photographer Patty Carroll.
 The museum now resides in the permanent collection of the Wolfsonian in Miami Beach, Florida.

 Margolin was presented with a Lifetime Achievement Award by the organizers of the LearnXDesign conference in Chicago in 2015, for his 'exemplary contributions to design history, research, education and practice' and a Lifetime Achievement Award by the Design Research Society in 2016.

-Victor Margolin died on November 27, 2019, in Washington, DC due to complications from a spinal cord injury and dementia.
+Victor Margolin died on November 27, 2019, in Washington, D.C., due to complications from a spinal cord injury and dementia.